-3.1 Wajor Froject Nisks Identified Risks (risk identified by standard project risk management processes) Description Remedial Action Recognising that the IRST System being installed under Phase 2A is a new capability being fielded by the RAN for the first time, there is a chance it will not operate to the expectations.
+3.1 Major Froject Nisks Identified Risks (risk identified by standard project risk management processes) Description Remedial Action Recognising that the IRST System being installed under Phase 2A is a new capability being fielded by the RAN for the first time, there is a chance it will not operate to the expectations.
 Successful completion of acceptance testing for HMAS Perth has seen all systems achieving initial materiel certification in June 2011.
 Subsequent at sea operations by HMAS Perth has proven the system meets initial capability requirements.
 This risk will be retired when IOC is achieved.
 Emergent Risks (risk not previously identified but has emerged during 2014-15) Description Remedial Action Unplanned work is activated during an ASMD refit period, predominantly though the concurrent sustainment program.
-Where possible limit any additional work that
+Where possible limit any additional work that has the potential to impact the ASMD schedule.
+In consultation with Navy, review, revise and validate an extended schedule to facilitate a larger sustainment program.

 0.11 Toject Wat Attributes

 Maturity Score Schedule Cost Requirement Technical Understanding Technical Difficulty Commercial Operations and Support Total

 Project Stage Benchmark 10 8 8 8 9 8 9 60

 Initial Project Status 8 8 9 9 9 8 9 60

-Materiel Release Explanation Schedule: Schedule is mature and there remains a ships to upgrade.
-Requirement: Phase 2A is well understood in this upgrade of the Combat Management System to Mk3 introduction of the IRST System are low risk to the F well understood to the customer.
-Technical Understanding: Successful OT&E cor August 2013. n this are Mk3E a the Proje ea; the and the ect and
+Materiel Release Explanation Schedule: Schedule is mature and there remains a further six ships to upgrade.
+Requirement: Phase 2A is well understood in this area; the upgrade of the Combat Management System to Mk3E and the introduction of the IRST System are low risk to the Project and well understood to the customer.
+Technical Understanding: Successful OT&E completed in August 2013.